ysun98/Contributions/CONTRIBUTING.md

 1. Start by submitting the package with the weaker circular dependency (the package that "Suggests" the other package, most often this will be the data package).
 Do this by creating a [new issue][5] as described above.
+We will call this package A.

-2. This package will `ERROR` when running R CMD build.
-This is expected since the additional package would not be found yet.
+2. This package A will `ERROR` when running R CMD build.
+This is expected since the additional package B would not be found yet.

 3. Submit the additional packages to the same issue.
 Do this by posting a comment containing a line like:

 	AdditionalPackage: https://github.com/username/repositoryname

-4. This package will also `ERROR` when running R CMD build.
+4. This package B will also `ERROR` when running R CMD build.
 This is expected.

-6. [Add a webhook][3] for each additional package, so that any changes (accompanied by a version bump) trigger a new build.
+6. [Add a webhook][3] for each package, so that any changes (accompanied by a version bump) trigger a new build.

-7. Now, perform a version bump on the first package.
-It should find the second package and not `ERROR` for a missing dependency.
-Continue working with this package until it builds and checks without error on any platform.
+7. Now, perform a version bump on the package A. It should find package B and not `ERROR` for a missing dependency.
+Continue working with package A until it builds and checks without error on any platform.

-8. Perform a version bump on the second package.
-It should now find the first package and not `ERROR` for its missing dependency.
+8. Perform a version bump on package B. It should now find package A and not `ERROR` for its missing dependency.
 Continue with the review process.

 ## Additional Actions